Conditional Visibility for Form Fields via Conditional Block

 After you set the conditions, they will appear in the Block section on the right.

-conditional block settings with the edit and delete button
+conditional block settings with the edit and delete buttons

 That’s all.
-Now you know how to apply conditional visibility for JetFormBuilder form fields via Conditional Block.
+Now you know how to apply conditional visibility for JetFormBuilder form fields via Conditional Block on your WordPress website.